IbrahimaDIALLOBowe/Unit-20---Looks-like-we-ve-made-our-First-Contract-/Instructions/README.md

 * [`AssociateProfitSplitter.sol`](Starter-Code/AssociateProfitSplitter.sol) -- Level 1 starter code.

+AssociateProfitSplitter.sol is compiled and deployed.
 ![contract](Images/AssociateProfitSplitter1.jpg)

+The transaction is reflected in MetaMask.
 ![contract](Images/AssociateProfitSplitter.jpg)

+The transaction amounts are reflected in Ganache.
 ![contract](Images/GanacheAssociateProfitSplitter.jpg)

 * [`TieredProfitSplitter.sol`](Starter-Code/TieredProfitSplitter.sol) -- Level 2 starter code.

+TieredProfitSplitter.sol compile and deployed.
 ![contract](Images/TieredProfitSplitter1.jpg)

+The transaction is reflected in MetaMask.
 ![contract](Images/TieredProfitSplitter11.jpg)

+The deposit reflected in MetaMask.
 ![contract](Images/TieredProfitSplitter2.jpg)

 ![contract](Images/TieredProfitSplitter4.jpg)

+The transaction amounts and deposit reflected in Ganache for the three employees.
 ![contract](Images/GanacheTieredProfitSplitter1.jpg)